epfl-ada/ada-2020-project-milestone-p3-p3_adaimb/README.md

 **Q1**

-How can we improve the prediction model Google Trends using?
+How can we improve the prediction model using Google Trends?
 Which parameters have a significant impact on the prediction?

 **Q2**